3 Identification

 “what makes it valid to calculate the ATE by taking the average of the Y(0) column, ignoring the question marks, and subtracting that from the average of the Y(1) column, ignoring the question marks?”
 This ignoring of the question marks (missing data) is known as ignorability.
 Assuming ignorability is like ignoring how people ended up selecting the treatment they selected and just assuming they were randomly assigned their treatment” (Neal, 2020, p.
 9)

 Ignorability means that the way individuals are assigned to treatment and control groups is irrelevant for the data analysis.
 Thus, when we aim to explain a certain outcome, we can ignore how an individual made it into the treated or control group.
 It has also been called unconfoundedness or no omitted variable bias.
-We will come back to these two terms in Section 3.3 and in ?sec-regression.
+We will come back to these two terms in Section 3.4 and in Chapter 5.

 Randomized controlled trials (RCTs) are characterized by randomly assigning individuals to different treatment groups and comparing the outcomes of those groups.
-Thus, they are essentially build on the assumption of ignorability which can be written formally like \[ (Y(1), Y(0)) \perp T. \] In words, this means the potential outcome of an individual, \(Y\), do not depend on whether they have really been treated or not.
-The symbol \(\perp\) is called the perpendicular symbol and simply says that the outcomes \(Y(1)\) and \(Y(0)\) are orthogonal to the treatment.
+Thus, RCTs are essentially build on the assumption of ignorability which can be written formally like \[ (Y(1), Y(0)) \perp T. \]

 The assumption of ignorability allows to write the ATE as follows: \[\begin{align} \mathbb{E}[Y(1)]-\mathbb{E}[Y(0)] & =\mathbb{E}[Y(1) \mid T=1]-\mathbb{E}[Y(0) \mid T=0] \\ & =\mathbb{E}[Y \mid T=1]-\mathbb{E}[Y \mid T=0]. \end{align}\]